McCormick9/lbry.com/content/faq/how-to-publish.md

 4. Next, type the title for your content.
 5. After entering the title, click browse to browse the content you want to publish.

-6. On your local machine, select the content you wish to upload to Odysee.
-For video content, Odysee works best with MP4 files in H264/AAC format which support proper streaming (see [video publishing guide for details](/faq/video-publishing-guide)).
+6. On your local machine, select the content you wish to upload to LBRY.
+For video content, LBRY works best with MP4 files in H264/AAC format which support proper streaming (see [video publishing guide for details](/faq/video-publishing-guide)).
 Besides videos, other popular formats supported are MP3s, text documents like markdown (md)/HTML, PDF, CSV, and comic books (cbr, cbz).
 In the future, the in app player may support additional formats.

-Other file types can also be uploaded, but won't be streamable via Odysee directly.
+Other file types can also be uploaded, but won't be streamable via LBRY directly.
 They can be opened externally for viewing on the Desktop/Android apps.

 7. Enter a `Description` for your content.